turbot/steampipe-plugin-aws/docs/tables/aws_s3_object.md

   and acl_grant -> 'Grantee' ->> 'ID' != aws_s3_object.owner ->> 'ID';
 ```

-### List all objects in a bucket where legal hold is on
+### List all objects in a bucket where the legal hold is enabled

 ```sql
 select